 Skip to main content

-KID Museum field trips feature maker activities geared towards PreKindergarten, Elementary, and Middle School students.
-Our hands-on activities encourage creativity and critical thinking, and give students an opportunity to work collaboratively, take risks, and solve problems together.
+KID Museum field trips and group visits feature maker activities geared towards PreKindergarten, Elementary, and Middle School students.
+Our hands-on programs encourage creativity and critical thinking, and give students an opportunity to work collaboratively, take risks, and solve problems together.
 Our programming is differentiated by grade level and we maintain a small student to facilitator ratio.

-Field trips are offered either as single session 90 minute experiences or multi-session series of four (packaged with classroom curriculum and teacher PD), all of which are facilitated by our Maker Educators.
+Field trips and group visits are offered either as single session 90 minute experiences or multi-session series of one to four workshops, all facilitated by our Maker Educators.

 Visits can be booked at either our Bethesda Metro Center or Davis Library locations depending on type and availability.

-An Explorer Field Trip is the perfect way to offer your students a maker-based experience of studio-based activities and larger team challenges that focus on imparting “mind of a maker” skills.
+An Explorer Visit is the perfect way to offer your students a maker-based experience of studio-based activities and larger team challenges that focus on imparting “mind of a maker” skills.

 Pricing: $16 per student. $400 minimum per field trip.
 Title 1 schools are eligible for a 25% discount.
 Pricing is subject to change.